aex351/home-assistant-neerslag-app/README.md

   ```
 > Note: If Home Assistant has not yet received data from the sensors, the card can remain blank.

-### Advanced Neerslag Card configuration options
+### Advanced configuration options:
-Graph auto zoom can be partially disabled.
-The graph will start zoomed out.
-This is usefull for when you want an initial fixed size graph.
+Enable auto zoom to have the graph dynamically zoom in or out depending on the amount of rainfall.

+Note: By default auto zoom is disabled.
+Which gives the graph a fixed starting position displaying low, medium and heavy rainfall.
 Auto zoom will continue on extreme rainfall.
+Before version 2022.07.07.1 this setting was set to true.

 ```yaml
 autozoom: false
 ```